it-at-m/digiwf-project/content/resources/tutorials/kafka-topics-tutorial.md

 Therefore, you have to send a start process event to the `dwf-digiwf-engine-ENV` topic (replace the *ENV* with a valid environment) with the header `type` and the value `startProcessV01` to start a new process.
 The `type` headers value is used in the digiwf-engine to route the start process event to the suitable consumer function.

-The start process event must contain the process key in `key` variable.
-Additionally, you can add additional data in the `data` variable.
+The start process event may contain a business key in `key` variable and additional data in the `data` variable.
 The `data` variable is represented in the digiwf-engine with a map.
 Therefore, you can add information dynamically following a key (String) value (any object) schema.

+> The business key is special process variable that is fully indexed and usually contains domain specific information.
+For more details checkout [this blog post](https://camunda.com/blog/2018/10/business-key/).

 ```json
 {